 Just as the train rolls into Philadelphia to pick up additional passengers, you’ll be escorted to a nearby table to enjoy original lunch offerings from a 1950s Broadway Limited menu, prepared to order aboard the moving train.
 During lunch, the locomotive will be swapped from electric to diesel, and the train will be reversed, put the three Pennsylvania cars on the rear.
 Satisfactorily filled with the finest Pennsylvania Railroad cuisine, you’ll return to your seat in time to take advantage of your in-seat drink service and watch the cascading farmlands of Pennsylvania Dutch country flying by the picture windows.
 You’ll enjoy the mid-afternoon view under Harrisburg’s historic 1887 train shed and the breathtaking scenery of the Susquehanna River Valley as the train glides over the Rockville Bridge, a national engineering landmark.

 As you begin your climb over the mighty Allegheny Mountains, a lottery will be drawn to determine the nine lucky passengers that will witness the world-famous Horseshoe Curve from the rear observation lounge in the Frank Thomson.
-As you pass through other railroading landmarks that marked the Pennsylvania Railroad’s engineering triumph over this mountainous terrain, you will be served an exquisite dinner, prepared from the original 1949 Broadway Limited recipes by our skilled on-board chefs.
+As you pass through other railroading landmarks that marked the Pennsylvania Railroad’s engineering triumph over this mountainous terrain, you will be served an exquisite dinner, prepared from the original Pennsylvania Railroad recipes by our skilled on-board chefs.

 Your Stay in Pittsburgh